'Birdman' leap makes Fox Searchlight shine at Oscars

-LOS ANGELES (Reuters) - Fox Searchlight, the arthouse film division of Rupert Murdoch’s 21st Century Fox (FOXA.O), dominated the Academy Awards on Sunday with eight awards including the coveted best picture prize for its absurd comedy-drama “Birdman.”
+LOS ANGELES, Feb 22 (Reuters) - Fox Searchlight, the arthouse film division of Rupert Murdoch’s 21st Century Fox , dominated the Academy Awards on Sunday with eight awards including the coveted best picture prize for its absurd comedy-drama “Birdman.”

 The recognition at the film industry’s top honors will likely boost theater, DVD and digital sales for “Birdman,” which has collected $76 million at global box offices.